DV

 What is the difference between SCHD and SPYD?

-SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket strategy, while SPYD (SPDR Portfolio S&P 500 High Dividend ETF) tracks S&P 500 High Dividend Index with a high yield approach.
+SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while SPYD (SPDR Portfolio S&P 500 High Dividend ETF) tracks S&P 500 High Dividend Index with a dividend approach.
 They are issued by Schwab and State Street respectively.

 Can I hold both SCHD and SPYD?